omeka/Documentation/source/Reference/libraries/Omeka/Test/Bootstrap.rst

         Determine if a resource has been stored in the container

         During bootstrap resource initialization, you may return a value.
-If you do, it will be stored in the {@link setContainer() container}.
-        You can use this method to determine if a value was stored.
+Ifyou do, it will be stored in the {@link setContainer() container}.You can use this method to determine if a value was stored.

         :param unknown $name:
         :returns: bool